erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

       5. Rubio Vibrio - downloaded and confirmed.
 Correct number of files present
       6. Probiotic - downloaded and confirmed. correct number of files present

 * Download data as several separate scripts.
 There are individual output and error files for each download for future reference:

 ### 2. Merge technical replicates from Proestou et al. 2015 transcriptomes. (decided to do in DESeq2)

 * Options:
-      a.
-Merge raw SRA fastq files for samples with technical replicates
+      * Merge raw SRA fastq files for samples with technical replicates
-      b.
-Combined in DESeq2 using collapseReplicates() function.
+      * Combined in DESeq2 using collapseReplicates() function.
 See site for details: https://support.bioconductor.org/p/85536/
-        1. see the collapseReplicates section of this DESeq tutorial: https://bioc.ism.ac.jp/packages/2.14/bioc/vignettes/DESeq2/inst/doc/beginner.pdf for code.
+          * see the collapseReplicates section of this DESeq tutorial: https://bioc.ism.ac.jp/packages/2.14/bioc/vignettes/DESeq2/inst/doc/beginner.pdf for code.
 Thus function merges the count tables before proceeeding to calculate DeSeq2.

 ## 2/1/2020-2/4/2020 Adapter Trimming, Quality Filtering of data

 ### 1. Combined trimming scripts for both C_gig and C_vir into single script.
 In order to maintain folder organization of files from each experiment, I'm going to run a loop through every filtering and trimming command on all the files for each experiment separately.

-      a.
-Though I have them all in a single script.
+* Though I have them all in a single script.
 I'm commenting out parts of the script and running them individually to check.
 A separate output file will exist for each.
 Deleting intermediate files between each step.
-      b.
-Starting with the Dermo transcriptomes that I know are fully downloaded, while the other SRAs are finishing being downloaded.
+* Starting with the Dermo transcriptomes that I know are fully downloaded, while the other SRAs are finishing being downloaded.
-      c.
-Running Dermo transcriptome script separately (because file name format is different).
+* Running Dermo transcriptome script separately (because file name format is different).
 Script called "01_SRA_Trim_Filter_Dermo_only.sh"
-          - finished successfully
+          * finished successfully
-          - Checked that all files had been pre-processed.
+          * Checked that all files had been pre-processed.
 194 total raw files and processed files.
-          - moved raw data into one lower folder `Dermo_Raw_Transcriptomes`
+          * moved raw data into one lower folder `Dermo_Raw_Transcriptomes`
-          - Compressed the raw data folder in interactive mode `$tar -zcvf Dermo_Raw_Transcriptomes.archive.tar.gz Dermo_Raw_Transcriptomes`
+          * Compressed the raw data folder in interactive mode `$tar -zcvf Dermo_Raw_Transcriptomes.archive.tar.gz Dermo_Raw_Transcriptomes`
-      d.
-Running HE OsHV1 preprocessing
+* Running HE OsHV1 preprocessing
-          - Completed
+          * Completed
-          - Checked all files had been processed
+          * Checked all files had been processed
              `$ ls *.filter.gz | wc -l ` 32
              `$ ls ./He_OsHV1_Raw_Transcriptomes/* | wc -l` 32
-          - Moved raw data into `He_OsHV1_Raw_Transcriptomes`
+          * Moved raw data into `He_OsHV1_Raw_Transcriptomes`
-          - Compressed raw data folder
+          * Compressed raw data folder
-      e.
-Starting Zhang Vibrio Pre-processing
+* Starting Zhang Vibrio Pre-processing
-          - Completed
+          * Completed
-          - Checked all files had been processed `[erin_roberts@bluewaves Zhang_Vibrio_Raw_Transcriptomes]$ ls * | wc -l ` 9
+          * Checked all files had been processed `[erin_roberts@bluewaves Zhang_Vibrio_Raw_Transcriptomes]$ ls * | wc -l ` 9
           `[erin_roberts@bluewaves C_gig_Zhang_Vibrio_SRA]$ ls *.gz | wc -l ` 9
-          - Moved raw data into `Zhang_Vibrio_Raw_Transcriptomes`
+          * Moved raw data into `Zhang_Vibrio_Raw_Transcriptomes`
-          - Compressed Raw data
+          * Compressed Raw data
             `$ tar -zcvf Zhang_Vibrio_Raw_Transcriptomes.archive.tar.gz Zhang_Vibrio_Raw_Transcriptomes`
-      f.
-Starting ROD Pre-processing
+* Starting ROD Pre-processing
-        -completed
+         * completed
-        -Checking number of files
+         * Checking number of files
         `ls *.gz | wc -l 12` , 12 in both places
-        - compressed raw data and put in `ROD_Raw_Transcriptomes` `tar -zcvf ROD_Raw_Transcriptomes.archive.tar.gz ROD_Raw_Transcriptomes/`
+         * compressed raw data and put in `ROD_Raw_Transcriptomes` `tar -zcvf ROD_Raw_Transcriptomes.archive.tar.gz ROD_Raw_Transcriptomes/`
-      g.
-Starting deLorgeril OsHV1 pre-processing
+* Starting deLorgeril OsHV1 pre-processing
         -
         -Checking number of files